What is Six Sigma project management?

 So, let’s get started.

-What is Six Sigma project management
+What is the Six Sigma methodology the ultimate guide cover

-What is Six Sigma, in simple words?
+What is Six Sigma methodology?

 The more standard deviations fit between process average and acceptable process limits, the less likely the process is to perform above acceptable limits and cause a defect.